smart-edge-open/ido-specs/openness_releasenotes.md

 ## OpenNESS - 21.03
 - An issue appears when the KubeVirt Containerized Data Importer (CDI) upload pod is deployed with Kube-OVN CNI, the deployed pods readiness probe fails and pod is never in ready state.
 Calico CNI is used by default in OpenNESS when using CDI
 - Telemetry deployment with PCM enabled will cause a deployment failure in single node cluster deployments due to conflict with CollectD deployment, it is advised to not use PCM and CollectD at the same time in OpenNESS at this time
-- Kafka and Zookeeper reosurce consumption is on the higher side.
+- Kafka and Zookeeper resource consumption is on the higher side.
 When deployed in the context of uCPE and SD-WAN users need to consider this.
+- When flannel CNI is being used and worker node is being manually joined or re-joined to the cluster, then `kubectl patch node NODE_NAME -p '{ "spec":{ "podCIDR":"10.244.0.0/24" }}` command should be issued on controller to enable flannel CNI on that node.
+- Access Edge/FlexRAN CERA Flavour - FlexRAN tests in timermode stops working.
+This issue is being investigated and will be addressed with a hotfix post release.

 # Release Content

 ## OpenNESS - 19.06